 HeD Knowledge Artifacts

 An HeD Knowledge Artifact is represented in an XML file following the structure specified by its schema and conforming to the constraints specified within this document.
 The root element of the artifact is knowledgeDocument.
-A knowledgeDocument element contains a single ECA rule, an order set, or a documentation template.
+A knowledgeDocument element contains a single ECA rule, an order set, a documentation template, or a library.
 This section provides an overview of the HeD Knowledge Artifact and general constraints on the artifacts.
 Subsequent sections describe each artifact type in detail and enumerate constraints that are specific to the respective artifact type.

 Metadata Elements